 If you've ever wanted to photograph the night sky, I'm very confident this eBook will help you a lot!

 I first saw the eMotimo Tilt-Box motion control units two years ago, when a participant on my Night Sky Photography Workshops brought one along to play with.
 I could see then that they were both well designed and built and also great fun.
-With the release of the Black TB3 version and my own experiments with motion control needing an upgrade, I couldn't resist getting my hands on one.
+With the release of the Black TB3 version and my own experiments with motion control needing an upgrade, I couldn't resist getting my hands on one and hope this review will encourage others to have a play with one of their own.

 Any trip away from home is an excuse to find dark skies and interesting locations for night sky photography, and a trip to the Australian Astro Imaging Conference (AAIC) was no exception, despite its Gold Coast location.